Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

   or do you always want to enter the number of squares manually (1,other)?

 The corner extraction engine includes an automatic mechanism for counting the number of squares in the grid.
-This tool is specially convenient when working with a large number of images since the user does not have to manually enter the number of squares in both x and y directions of the pattern.
-On some very rare occasions however, this code may not predict the right number of squares.
-This would typically happen when calibrating lenses with extreme distortions.
-At this point in the corner extraction procedure, the program gives the option to the user to disable the automatic square counting code.
-In that special mode, the user would be prompted for the square count for every image.
-In this present example, it is perfectly appropriate to keep working in the default mode (i.e. with automatic square counting activated), and therefore, simply press "enter" with an empty argument.
-(NOTE: it is generally recommended to first use the corner extraction code in this default mode, and then, if need be, re-process the few images with "problems")

 **Processing image 1...
 Using (wintx,winty)=(13,13) - Window size = 27x27      (Note: To reset the window size, run script clearwin)